Communication with Suppliers

 Promotion of Green Purchasing

 Toyota Boshoku recognizes the risks in sustainable development and is committed to the procurement of sustainable raw materials in light of environmental issues such as the effective use of water resources and the creation of a society in harmony with nature.
 In addition, Toyota Boshoku is strengthening our response to legal compliance related to various environmental regulations in respective countries and regions based on our Green Purchasing Guidelines, and working actively to reduce environmental burden.
-As part of these efforts, we periodically request certain relevant information from our suppliers, such as CO2 emission levels and the results of tests done to confirm that substances with harmful environmental effects are not being used.
+As part of these efforts, we periodically request certain relevant information from our suppliers, such as GHG emission levels and the results of tests done to confirm that substances with harmful environmental effects are not being used.
 We also require our suppliers to establish environmental management systems (EMS) based on the acquisition of ISO certification aimed at creating a sustainable society.

 Photo:Green Purchasing Guidelines